peterbe/IssueTrackerProduct/IssueTrackerProduct/tests/README.txt

 Include --keepbytecode when the set of tests gets large.
 At the time of writing, this doesn't make any difference to the time it takes.

+If you're testing this in Zope 2.8 you'll have to use this syntax
+instead:

+./bin/zopectl test --dir Products/IssueTrackerProduct/tests testEmailIn